shadyelattar7/shadyelattar7/README.md

   #### IOS Developer 

-I'm Shady from Egypt,Alexandria, and I ios developer.
+I'm Shady from Alexandria - Egypt, and I ios developer.
 I really enjoy learning languages and frameworks like Objective-c, Swift and Java.
 I have good experience in IOS development I built some interesting applications in IOS

 # Skills and Experience: